BarleyAndHops/Talking-Parrot-Head/README.md

 # Talking-Parrot-Head
-This is the hip and cool hub location for the "Talking Parrot Head" code, other associated files, and instructions
+The hip and cool hub location for the "Talking Parrot Head" code, other associated files, and instructions
+#HappyDistilling :-)